Video: An introduction to the Office of Health Professions Advising and Undergraduate Research

 Marian graduated from Touro University College of Osteopathic Medicine valedictorian of her class in June 2013.
 During her time at medical school, Marian was one of eleven students chosen to participate in the Touro University Global Health Program summer internship in Linkou, Taiwan.
-She will be spending her preliminary intern year at Almeda County Medical Center in Oakland, California, before continuing on to study Anesthesiology at the University of Utah.
+She spent her preliminary intern year at Alameda County Medical Center in Oakland, California, and will continue to study Anesthesiology at the University of Utah.

 Ms. Michelle Pierce came to Chaminade from Eureka, California.
 Michelle grew up in a multicultural family – her mother grew up in Peru.
 Michelle excelled in her classes, and thrived in the diverse environment of Chaminade.
 As a freshman, Michelle took a rigorous load including Biology and Chemistry, and was one of our outstanding freshmen.
 She continued to excel, and is remembered as an enthusiastic and conscientious student.
 In addition, Michelle held leadership roles including the Biology Club President.